Film Review – How to Train Your Dragon: The Hidden World (2019)

 But every now and then, Australia will release a film early that will get people off torrent sites and into the multiplex.
 And when it was announced that we would be the first country to get How to Train Your Dragon: The Hidden World, a whole seven weeks before its U.S. release, it almost made up for all those times we’ve had to wait so long.

-Now the rest of the world can wait for once.
+For once, the rest of the world had to wait.

 The following review will be spoiler free.